ionic-team/capacitor-site/pages/blog/bypassing-cors-with-the-http-plugin.md

 featuredImageAlt: Http Header image
 ---

-> This is a guest post from Tessa Park.
+> This is a guest post from Tessa.
 Tessa enjoys drawing and eating snacks, and currently works as a developer experience engineer.
 She frequently speaks about Vuejs and is a host on the [Enjoy The Vue](https://enjoythevue.io) podcast.

 [CORS](https://www.codecademy.com/articles/what-is-cors), or Cross-Origin Resource Sharing, is not a popular word among developers working with front-end tech.
 A browser-enforced restriction mainly to protect users from a type of attack known as [cross-site request forgery](https://owasp.org/www-community/attacks/csrf), CORS is more well known for the headaches it causes web developers, and that’s before we even think about mentioning mobile applications!
 But what if there were another way?